ColetonReitan/Expansion-of-The-Power-of-Money-in-Baseball/README.md

 This project is my personal continuation and expansion of the Power of Money in Baseball.

 ## Project Status
-As of 8/2/2024, I am currently working in the feature selection & modeling phase.
+As of 8/7/2024, I am currently working in the modeling phase.

 ## Project Motivation